Why 70% of banks don’t report the outcomes of Gen AI deployments

 For most of 2023 and 2024, banks in America had a “no comment” philosophy on Gen AI.
 But over the past year, things have changed.

 Banks like Bank of America, Citizens, and JPMC are announcing how Gen AI is being deployed in internal use cases to fuel employee productivity.
-In fact, BofA is leading the way in making the tool available to all its employees, according to research.
+In fact, BofA is leading the way in making the tool available to all its employees, according to research by Evident.

 Research shows that nearly 70% of AI use cases don’t have any reported outcomes.
 Simply put, banks are marketing the number of use cases they have under production and R&D but not what impact those deployments are yielding.